-Ever wondered why sending thousands of emails with a new domain gets your email address blocked or has a very low delivery rate?
+Have you ever wondered why sending thousands of emails with a new domain gets your email address blocked or has a very low delivery rate?
 A crucial step in saving your emails from getting flagged as spam is to warm up your domain for mass emailing.
-In this article, we will discuss the step-by-step process one needs to follow to warm up domains.
+This guide will discuss the step-by-step process one needs to follow to warm up domains.

 Warm-up is like building a good credit score by piggybacking on good transactions.
-Since most of the spam filters like Gmail, Yahoo & Hotmail work on machine learning algorithms, it's imperative to generate the best open rates and send emails in controlled volumes, to build a good score with the spam filters.
+Since most of the spam filters like Gmail, Yahoo, Apple, Outlook & Hotmail work on machine learning algorithms, it's imperative to generate the best open rates and send emails in controlled volumes, to build a good score with the spam filters.

 Email domain warm-up signals your service provider that you are not a robot or scammer.
-It becomes crucial when you are preparing a high-volume cold email campaign from a new account.
+Preparing a high-volume cold email campaign from a new account is crucial.

 Every domain acquires a reputation that ranges from bad to good.
-The host considers a new account suspicious from the outset.
+And, the host considers a new account suspicious from the outset.
 Hence email warm-up service is needed to ensure that emails reach the receivers' inboxes and build a good domain reputation.

-Email throttling implies controlling the number of email messages sent to one ISP or remote server at one time.
-When a large volume of emails is sent at once without domain warm-up, the receiving ISPs often block these messages because they seem spam.
+Email throttling implies controlling the number of emails sent to one ISP or remote server at one time.
+So, when many emails are sent at once without domain warm-up, the receiving ISPs often block these messages because they seem spam.
 Read how SBNRI reduced their spam rate with Mailmodo, leading to a 16% increase in open rates.

-As per SMTP protocol, a grey-list is a list of email addresses or domain names used by a spam filter to detect suspicious emails.
+As per SMTP, a grey list is a list of email addresses or domain names used by a spam filter to detect suspicious emails.
 If a message comes from the list's address or domain, it will temporarily be blocked.
-You must warm-up your domain to steer clear of grey-listing.
+So, you must warm up your domain to steer clear of grey-listing.

 Domain warm-up demands your time and efforts, as it is a long-term commitment.
 You might want to use your existing company domain to send emails.
 As it already has a good reputation, it reduces the energy needed for warming it up.